-The criteria are tested whether the unit is ON or OFF.
+Criteria for Trip - The criteria are tested whether the unit is ON or OFF.
 This algorithm monitors the cooler flow switch circuit, which may include field-installed cooler pump interlock (PMPI) contacts.
 The pump interlock and flow switch are wired in series, therefore either device can cause a cooler interlock failure.
 This alarm is generated if one of the following criteria is met:

-- The circuit (flow switch and optional pump interlock installed at TB5-1 and 2) fails to close within the OFF to ON delay (Configuration→OPTN→DELY). - 2.
-If the unit is the lag chiller under Master/Slave Control and the circuit fails to close within 1 minute after its pump is commanded ON. - 3 The circuit opens while the machine is ON. - 4.
-If the remote interlock switch is CLOSED while the machine is ON (units with EMM only). - If the machine is configured for Cooler Pump Control and 5. the circuit does not open within 2 minutes. - The circuit fails to close within the OFF to ON delay 6. when the cooler pump has been commanded ON for freeze protection.
+- 1. The circuit (flow switch and optional pump interlock installed at TB5-1 and 2) fails to close within the OFF to ON delay (Configuration→OPTN→DELY). - 2.
+If the unit is the lag chiller under Master/Slave Control and the circuit fails to close within 1 minute after its pump is commanded ON. - 3.
+The circuit opens while the machine is ON. - 4.
+If the remote interlock switch is CLOSED while the machine is ON (units with EMM only). - 5.
+If the machine is configured for Cooler Pump Control and the circuit does not open within 2 minutes. - 6.
+The circuit fails to close within the OFF to ON delay when the cooler pump has been commanded ON for freeze protection.

-The unit is shut down immediately, or not allowed to start.
+Action to be Taken - The unit is shut down immediately, or not allowed to start.

-Automatic, if the alarm occurs while the machine is at Stage 0 (no compressors ON).
+Reset Method - Automatic, if the alarm occurs while the machine is at Stage 0 (no compressors ON).
 Manual reset if machine was at Stage 1 or greater.